corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-template.md

 # Obtaining the CorDapp Template

-When writing a new CorDapp, you’ll generally want to start from one of the standard templates:
+When writing a new CorDapp, you’ll generally want to start from one of the following standard templates:

 * [Java Cordapp Template](https://github.com/corda/cordapp-template-java)